Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Palmaris Longus

 The palmaris longus muscle is one of the outer muscles on the front side of your forearm.
 It starts from a medial epicondyle of the humerus.
-It runs down to the middle of your forearm, where it turns into a tendon.
+It runs down the middle of your forearm, turning into a tendon.

 This tendon then travels toward your wrist, passing over a flexor retinaculum, and attaches to a palmar aponeurosis.

-It gets its signals to move from a nerve called the median nerve, and its blood supply comes from an artery called the anterior ulnar recurrent artery.
+It gets its signals to move from the median nerve, and its blood supply comes from the anterior ulnar recurrent artery.

 Forearm Muscle Anatomy – Extensor